DocNow/twarc/README.md

     % utils/wordcloud.py nasa-20130306102105.json > nasa-wordcloud.html

-Or if you want to filter out all the tweets that look like they were from women, and create a wordcloud from them:
+Or if you want to filter out all the tweets that look like they were from women, and create a word cloud from them:

     % ./twarc.py nasa
     % utils/gender.py nasa-20130306102105.json | utils/wordcloud.py > nasa-female.html